Mupen64-Rewrite/m64prs/README.md

 - Install Visual Studio 2022 *with a Windows 10 SDK* (preferably the latest one).
 - Install the latest stable Rust compiler through *rustup*.
 - Install Python ***SPECIFICALLY*** through the Microsoft Store, due to [a bug with GTK's build tooling](https://github.com/wingtk/gvsbuild/pull/1474).
   - If you installed Python via `winget` or the installer from the website, it *may not work* unless they fixed it.
+(UPDATE: they fixed it, but I haven't tested myself.)

 Install GTK and some Python dependencies:
 ```powershell